|

 Turks began to retreat.

-busy far to the south-east) led by Gustav Adolph invaded Livonia with a reorganized army.
-The small
+(Crown army busy far to the south-east) led by Gustav Adolph invaded Livonia with a reorganized

 Battle of Wallhof defeated a Lithuanian army